 The industry ACE Recycling is in is called IT Asset Disposition (ITAD).
 This industry is created around removing data securely, which makes sense considering all the data out there that would rock the world if it got out (think CIA).
 More recently, it has become central to the idea of a circular economy focusing on information security and data erasure, allowing disk drives to be re-used without a data breach.
-Ensuring toxic materials are disposed of properly, materials are recycled for reuse to reduce the need to extract more is all part of ITAD.
+Ensuring toxic materials are disposed of properly and materials are recycled for reuse to reduce the need to extract more is all part of ITAD.

 Like most things, electronic disposal and creation is a multi-faceted issue with enough information to write a book on.
 Electronics contain many toxic materials, such as arsenic, mercury, and lead.
-They also contain elements that are not harmful, but the environmental and human cost of extracting these natural resources is steep.
+They also contain not necessarily harmful elements, but the environmental and human cost of extracting these natural resources is steep.
 Additionally, many of the materials that go into our electronics are rare.
 Three of particular importance are cobalt, neodymium, and dysprosium.
 The latter are rare earth minerals.
-These are minerals found sporadically within the Earth instead of being found in large seams like coal or copper.
-Therefore, they not economically exploitable and are rare in any given area.
+These minerals are found sporadically within the Earth instead of in large seams like coal or copper.
+Consequently, they are difficult to find and extract in limited quantities.
 With the pace of mining these materials accelerating as demand for electronics increases, they become rarer and rarer.
 By re-using the elements in current electronics and the various components within them, fewer elements are being pulled from the Earth.
 Thus, reducing the impact on the environment and the people that live in the area.

 The Human Impact